 Unhappy Wife: 1984 Mercedes-Benz 300TD – SOLD!

-July 1st Update: With the extensive undercarriage pictures highlighting how rust free this example is, we’re not surprise to find the Craigslist posting deleted for this 1984 Mercedes-Benz 300TD W123 Station Wagon we first featured in early June.
-While the seller is already regretting his decision, we’re pretty sure his wife is happy.
+July 1st, 2020 Update: With the extensive undercarriage pictures highlighting how rust-free this example is, we’re not surprised to find the Craigslist posting deleted for this 1984 Mercedes-Benz 300TD W123 Station Wagon we first featured in early June.
+While the seller is already regretting his decision, we’re sure his wife is happy.

 As the saying goes, “Happy Wife, Happy Life.”
-Unfortunately this private seller reports his wife does not like his black over tan 1984 Mercedes 300TD and so he now finds himself listing it here on Craigslist in Fredricksburg, Virginia with an asking price of $10,000 for his 231K mile example.
-A check of the Hagerty Insurance Online Valuation Tool confirms the asking price is falls between the #3 “Good” appraisal of $14,300 and the #4 “Fair” (Daily Driver) estimate of $7,800.
-If you are interested in learning more about this Mercedes long roof, you can start the conversation by emailing the seller here and when you do, please remember to mention you saw his car featured here on GuysWithRides.com.
+Unfortunately, this private seller reports his wife does not like his black over tan 1984 Mercedes 300TD.
+So he listed it in June 2020 on Craigslist in Fredricksburg, Virginia, with an asking price of $10,000 for his 231K mile example.
+A check of the Hagerty Insurance Online Valuation Tool confirms the asking price falls between the #3 “Good” appraisal of $14,300 and the #4 “Fair” (Daily Driver) estimate of $7,800.

 Based on the pictures provided, this appears to be a well-cared for example of one of Mercedes-Benz’ most coveted models ever.
 With a reported 231K original miles, keep in mind on a 35 year old car averages our to roughly 6,600 miles annually.
 While the only option the private seller reports not working is the cruise control system, the extensive undercarriage shots highlighting how rust free this W123 is more than make up for it.
 As long your pre-purchase inspection confirms the information provided by the seller to date, this 300TD likely has has plenty of miles left in her to enjoy.
 Good luck with the purchase!